 W. Bernard Carlson, Joseph L. Vaughan Professor of Humanities and chair of the Department of Engineering and Society at the University of Virginia School of Engineering, has been invited to speak as part of the William and Myrtle Harris Distinguished Lecture in Science and Civilization series at the California Institute of Technology.
-Carlson will present “Ideal and Illusion: The Rise and Fall of Nikola Tesla” on March 12.
+Carlson will present “Ideal and Illusion: The Rise and Fall of Nikola Tesla” at 4 p.m.
+Pacific Time on Nov.
+12. Anyone interested in attending may register here.

 In the late 19th century, Nikola Tesla made significant contributions to both the development of alternating current power technology and the basic ideas underlying radio.
 Carlson’s award-winning biography of the inventor, “Tesla: Inventor of the Electrical Age,” has been widely praised as a rigorous scholarly analysis that can also be read and enjoyed by multiple audiences.
 It has been translated into nine languages.